Deltares-research/netcdf_to_gltf_converter/README.md

  ```

 ## View results <a name="view-results"></a>
  Several glTF viewers exist that can be used to view the produced glTF file.
-Just drag and drop the file and the glTF file is rendered.
+Simply drag and drop the file, and the glTF file will be rendered.
  * [glTF Sample Viewer](https://github.khronos.org/glTF-Sample-Viewer-Release/)
  * [Babylon.js Sandbox](https://sandbox.babylonjs.com/)

 # Contributing <a name="contributing"></a>
 If you encounter any issues or have good ideas for this project please [create an issue](https://github.com/Deltares/netcdf_to_gltf_converter/issues/new/choose).
-This will help improve the project.bBefore creating any new issues, please check the [backlog](https://github.com/Deltares/netcdf_to_gltf_converter/issues) to see if your issue already exists.
+This will help improve the project.
+Before creating any new issues, please check the [backlog](https://github.com/Deltares/netcdf_to_gltf_converter/issues) to see if your issue already exists.

 # Acknowledgments <a name="acknowledgements"></a>
 [Connec2](https://connec2.nl/) is a company specialized in cross reality (XR) technology that guided us to setup this project.